The most beautiful Italian lakes

 Lake Orta: Italy’s loveliest little lake

 If you’re looking for a hidden gem in Italy, Lake Orta is worth checking out.
 Nestled in the Northeastern corner of Piedmont, right next to Lake Maggiore, it’s a stunning, highly underrated destination.
-You can explore numerous cultural sites, gardens in bloom, and experiences during the spring/summer.
+You can explore numerous cultural sites, have blooming gardens, and experience things during the spring/summer.
 With our insider’s guide, you’ll be able to discover all the best things to do and see in this beautiful location.
 And the best part?
 It’s only an hour’s drive from Milan airport, making it an easily accessible escape from the city.

 Note: Find the best rooms here.